jillro/changemy.name/data/companies/gandi.md

 - good_support
 - new_account_before_insist
 updated: 2020-02-26
+defaultLang: en
 ---

-You need to contact [Gandi support](https://help.gandi.net/contact) in order to change your name.
+You need to contact [Gandi support](https://help.gandi.net/contact).

-User reported support first instruction was to create a new account, but agreed to transfer case to legal department after further explanations.
-Legal department helpful.
+If support first instruction is to create a new account, insist to to transfer case to legal department.

 Gandi ask for papers and legal proof, but this is a constraint imposed by domain registers.